canonical/postfix-relay-operators/postfix-relay-operator/docs/tutorial/getting-started.md

 # Deploy the Wazuh Server charm for the first time

 ## What you’ll do
-- Deploy the Postfix Relay charm.
+- Deploy the Postfix relay charm.

 ## Requirements